-Rechambering TC factory barrels proved to be a great route to great shooting barrels with less cost and quicker delivery time, so much so that I phased out of making barrels and just reworking existing barrels.
+Rechambering TC factory barrels proved to be a great route to great shooting barrels with less cost and quicker delivery time, so much so that I phased out of making barrels and made an art & science of just reworking existing barrels.

 By the time the Encore came out my focus had pretty much boiled down to just reworking and customizing existing Contender and Encore barrels largely to correct factory defects in throat alignment and crown........ my main work to this day.